Site founded Sept. 1, 2000. We passed 2.25 million page views on Feb. 10, 2008

 Thomas Francis "Tom" Porter was born in Friendsville, Pennsylvania, on June 10, 1852, the seventh of ten children from Irish immigrant parents.
 After a grade school education, Tom began working in the woods in his home state at age 15, and then moved to Oregon in 1877.
 Details of his early years are in the transcription below from a pioneer biography.

-After posting an early capsule biography of Tom in the Journal in 2001, his grandson, Ted Porter, contacted us and supplied much of the information here, along with photos of the family.
+After we posted an early capsule biography of Tom in the Journal in 2001, his grandson, Ted Porter, a fellow alumnus and old friend from the Utopia area, contacted us and supplied much of the basic information that helped fill gaps, along withsupplying photos of the family.
 Ted recalled that one of Tom's first friends here was Bob Kerr, whose sister, Mima, followed him to the river from their native Canada.
 She was born on Dec.
 29, 1863, and lived with her sister after her parents' death.
 She was the twelfth of 13 children, also to Irish immigrants who lived in Bathurst, New Brunswick.
 In 1889 she joined her brother, who was living near Marblemount, and she married Tom on Dec.
 24, 1891, in Lyman.
 Mima was a school teacher in Canada and spent some time at the University of Washington to get certified in this country.
 So far we have not found records of her teaching in Washington, but she may have taught in either the Martin family country school on Illabot Creek or in the very early Sauk City school.

 Their early years together were marked and defined by the periodic floods of the upper Skagit.
 In her story, Bessie describes in vivid terms about the flood of 1897 that nearly washed the family downriver.
 Ted recalls that most of both the Porter and neighboring Stafford families spent the night of the 1897 high water upstairs in the cabin that Tom built.
 Both families had to leave their farms and their cabins after the flood to recover financially.
 They constructed a raft for the two families and their possessions and drifted down the river to Lyman.
 Neighbor Ray Stafford made the trip on foot bringing their cattle.
 He was quite young at the time.
 When you look closely at the cabin in the park, you will see that Tom used dovetail construction techniques.
 You will see the same construction in the Log Cabin Inn in Marblemount, which Tom helped build not long after his own cabin.
 When the family returned after the flood waters receded they found that the Sauk river had changed course and left a sandbar on which the cabin stood.
 Their first task was to dig out the cabin, raise it and move it to higher ground [see maps below that were supplied by descendant Ted Porter].
 Most of the family stayed in Lyman over the next few years while the Skagit continued bucking and snorting, as the pioneers often said to explain the floods.
 The cabin was moved to Howard Miller State Park in 1967.
 You can find a full story of the move in the March 30, 1967, edition of the Skagit Valley Herald.